The Lions will add a pitcher, first baseman and outfielder for 2016.

 Lions' All-Access interviews Head Coach Gary Ferrin about the 2013 season.

-Gary Ferrin enters his 20th season as head coach of the LMU softball program in 2013-14.
-The most successful coach in the program's history, Ferrin has a 647-483-1 career record as a head coach, earning conference coach of the year honors three times.
-He has coached seven Players of the Year in 10 years in the PCSC and has won three PCSC titles, the most of any program in the conference's history...
+Gary Ferrin enters his 21st season as head coach of the LMU softball program in 2014-15.
+The most successful coach in the program's history, Ferrin has a 667-510-1 career record as a head coach, earning conference coach of the year honors three times.
+He coached seven Players of the Year in 10 years in the PCSC and won three PCSC titles, the most of any program in the conference's history.
+In 2014, he led LMU into a new era as softball became a West Coast Conference sponsored sport.

 From 1999-2008, the Lions posted nine consecutive winning seasons and have three Pacific Coast Softball Conference championships and two NCAA Tournament appearances since 2003.
 In 2010, the Lions became the first PCSC team to reach 100 conference victories and the first to win 250 overall games in the league's history.